Why Indians have a Crush for Tea?

 - Cultivation: The main factor for tea consumption in India is that it is grown on a very large scale in India like in states of Assam and many others.
 The climate is much favourable in India for growing tea and hence its consumption is also high.
 Apart from being sold in India, it is also exported to various countries from India.

 - Alternate for Milk: Adults usually don’t love to consume milk so they can take tea with more milk in spite of milk which also provides energy to the body and contains essential nutrients that are supplied to the body by milk.

 - Instant Preparation: It is very easy to prepare tea and it takes just a few minutes to prepare it.
 This is a drink that a person of any age group can easily prepare.

 - Refreshing Drink: it helps in reducing tiredness caused by the monotonous work.
 It is seen that it is mostly consumed by the working group, they take it to reduce the stress and tiredness caused to them during work.

 - Helps to stay Fit: Today everyone needs a perfect shaped body.
 So drinking green tea also helps to keep the body in a fit position.

 Also see : Mata Vaishno Devi, Katra, Jammu

 So these were some facts why Indians prefer tea the most.
-It is mostly seen that the job in India is monotonous than in Foreign countries like they need to work only 44 hours a week and they are paid at every weekends.
-There are no such provisions in India pertaining to job so here working people have more stress and thus they have more intake of tea to reduce stress and also they could relax and gossip while drinking tea for a short time relaxing from the work.
+It is mostly seen that the job in India is monotonous than in Foreign countries like they need to work only 44 hours a week and they are paid at every weekend.
+There are no such provisions in India pertaining to a job so here working people have more stress and thus they have more intake of tea to reduce stress and also they could relax and gossip while drinking tea for a short time relaxing from the work.